Antenuptial contract in South Africa (aka ANC or prenuptial agreement) is explained. Why you should get an antenuptial agreement by experts?

-An antenuptial contract, also commonly called an ANC contract or prenuptial agreement in South Africa, regulates the terms and conditions of a marriage between prospective spouses.
+An antenuptial contract, also commonly called an ANC or prenuptial agreement in South Africa, regulates the terms and conditions of a marriage between prospective spouses.

-Why choose a family lawyer for your Antenuptial Contract?
+Why choose a family lawyer for your antenuptial contract?

-As leading South African family lawyers, we see the practical consequence of marital property regime choices every day.
+As leading South African family lawyers, we see the practical consequences of marital property regime choices every day.
 Our experience can guide you in making the best choice and making sure that your prenup agreement or cohabitation agreement exactly reflects your requirements.